 How It Works

-Through this coordinated effort, we are building the tradition of Earth Day as an inclusive occasion for Oregonians to generate a wave of support for the nonprofits leading us to healthy environments, equitable communities, and sustainable economies across our state.
+Through this coordinated effort, we are building a tradition of inclusive celebration and we encourage Oregonians to generate a wave of support for the nonprofits leading us to healthy environments, equitable communities, and sustainable economies across our state.

 Who Does What During the Campaign?